Shearers cut the wool from sheep with clippers.

 Shearers may do some or all of the following:

-- drag sheep out of the catching pen to the shearing stand
+- move sheep out of the catching pen to a shearing stand

-- shear the fleece (wool) off in a set pattern of blows (shearing strokes)
+- shear wool off in a set pattern of strokes

 - release sheep into a counting-out pen